-As you drive south from Donegal town, the distinctive shape of Benbulben emerges in the distance.
+As you drive south from Donegal town, the distinctive shape of Benbulben emerges in the distance as one of the top spots in Ireland.
 This flat-topped mountain is so beautiful that it crops up again and again in Irish legends, literature and even modern pop culture, such as the heartbreakingly beautiful film Song of the Sea.
 Stop at beautiful Mullaghmore Head en route and walk to the ruins of Classiebawn Castle.
 Or take a break at the disused harbour of Raghly or Easky Beach, which is a surfer's paradise with its high, rolling waves.

 Must see: At the end of your day, stop at Inishcrone Beach for a sunset beach walk.
 With a bit of luck, you will have the extensive beach all to yourself and you can enjoy the sun undisturbed.

 Route: you follow the Wild Atlantic Way from Donegal town to Ballina.